 Rogaine or Lipogaine, Which is best for Women?

-Lipogaine vs Rogaine: Best Minoxidil solution for women
+Lipogaine vs Rogaine: Wht's the Best Minoxidil for Women?

 |Product||Lipogaine for Women||Women's Rogaine 2% Minoxidil Topical Solution|

 |Price||$25 ($12.50/oz)||$28.78 ($14.39/oz)|

 |What type of hair loss is it best for?||- General thinning of hair on top of the scalp||- General thinning of hair on top of the scalp|

 Review of Rogaine 2% Minoxidil for Women

 Many women experience female pattern hair loss at some point in their life.
 It can begin after puberty, although women usually notice it around menopause when hair loss often accelerates.
 The risk increases with age, and it is more significant in women with a family history of hair loss.